• Request Info

 What are the program eligibility requirements?

 You must be a current Baker School student.
-All class years, freshman through graduate students, are eligible to apply.
+Sophomores through Seniors are eligible to apply.

 How does the matching process work?